-->The International Conference on the Right to the City in Barcelona analyzes the global crisis of the right to housing --> International experiences to face the housing crisis All these activities and other news articles have been reported by HIC European Members consistently at HIC website.
+-> The International Conference on the Right to the City in Barcelona analyzes the global crisis of the right to housing --> International experiences to face the housing crisis All these activities and other news articles have been reported by HIC Europe Members consistently at HIC website.
 For instance, HIC Members in Europe organized different events on the occasion of Urban October.
 Habitat Norway organized an open international conference on Forced Evictions: "Urban Exclusion versus inclusion: the global challenges of housing Evictions" People are the solution: The benefits of communityled housing Community-led housing has shown to be an efficient solution to the lack of access to adequate housing all over the world.
-6 organizations, including HIC Members from Europe and other regions, came together to create the Platform of Social Production of Habitat, renamed as Co-Habitat Network, aiming at giving a voice to the people who create new innovative housing solutions on a grassroots level.
-With the collaboration of the UN Rapporteur to Adequate Housing, Leilani Farha, this platform documents community-led housing projects, through collective, non-speculative, peopleled solutions make them visible and link them with Allies.
+6 organizations, including HIC Members from Europe and other regions, came together to create the platform of social production of habitat, aiming at giving a voice to the people who create new innovative housing solutions on a grassroots level.
+With the collaboration of the UN Rapporteur to Adequate Housing, Leilani Farha, this platform documented community-led housing projects, make them visible and link them with support actors and public authorities.
 At the same time, the communities will develop new solidarity mechanisms in order to scale up their models.
-HIC also joined the manifesto for the immediate recovery of Law 24/2015, the "Housing Emergency Law" in Catalonia with different civil society organizations, including HIC Member Observatorio DESC.
+HIC also joined the manifesto for the immediate recovery of Law 24/2015, the "Housing Emergency Law" in Catalonia with different civil society organizations.